aliceitmushuk/fast_krr_alisver/README.md

 python run_experiments.py --base-dir performance_full_krr --devices 0 1 --grace-period-factor 0.4
 ```

-The argument `--devices` specifies the GPU devices to use, and `--grace-period-factor` specifies the amount of extra time to run the method (since `run_experiments.py` does not account for time taken to perform inference on the test set during experiments).
+The argument `--devices` specifies the GPU devices to use, and `--grace-period-factor` specifies the amount of extra time to run a given experiment (since `run_experiments.py` does not account for time taken to perform inference on the test set during experiments).
 Specifying multiple GPUs will run multiple experiments at the same time.
 For example, `--devices 0 1` will run two experiments at the same time, one on GPU 0 and the other on GPU 1.

-TODO: Add warning about the time taken to run the experiments.

 #### Section 6.2